johnardavies/transformer_example/README.md

 ```
 (pytorch_env) $ pip install -r requirements.txt
 ```
-4. process the text data to generate a text and training dataset
+4. process the text data to generate a test and training dataset
 ```
 (pytorch_env) $ python text_processing.py
 ```
 5. train the model.
-The "new_model" flag indicates that tha training starts from scratch.
+The "new_model" flag indicates that that training starts from scratch.
+A model from a pre-existing training run can also be passed as an argument to recommence training.
 Training the model for 30 epochs on a Mac Air M2 with 24 GB RAM doing other things took about 7.5 days.
 ```
 (pytorch_env) $ python train.py "new_model"
 ```